sajeelmalik/Mealpal-Ratings/README.md

 # Learning Points
 <!-- Learning points where you would write what you thought was helpful -->
 * Express.js is a comprehensive node package that simplifies server functionality
-* Router development through Express.js
+* Router development through Express.js - while server functionality and execution is simpified, complex routing trees need to be delineated for proper funcitonality
 * Object-relational mapping presented enormous difficulties in the initial stages of development.
 While its utility is apparent, more advanved technology like Sequelize may expedite the process of creating relational frameworks.
 Having to utilize multiple callback functions precludes the ability to write clean, readable code.
 * Handlebars.js was a unique way to directly interact with JSON data using HTML.
 * Utilizing JawsDB for Heroku deployment